 Entries linking to cease-fire

 c.
-1300, cesen, "to stop moving, acting, or speaking; come to an end," from Old French cesser "to come to an end, stop, cease; give up, desist," from Latin cessare "to cease, go slow, give over, leave off, be idle," frequentative of cedere (past participle cessus) "go away, withdraw, yield" (from PIE root *ked- "to go, yield").
-Transitive sense "put a stop to," now rare, is from late 14c.
+1300, cesen, "stop moving, acting, or speaking; come to an end," from Old French cesser "come to an end, stop, cease; give up, desist," from Latin cessare "cease, go slow, give over, leave off, be idle," frequentative of cedere (past participle cessus) "go away, withdraw, yield" (from PIE root *ked- "to go, yield").
+The transitive sense "put a stop to," now rare, is from late 14c.
 Related: Ceased; ceasing.
 Old English in this sense had geswican, blinnan.

 Old English fyr "fire, a fire," from Proto-Germanic *fūr- (source also of Old Saxon fiur, Old Frisian fiur, Old Norse fürr, Middle Dutch and Dutch vuur, Old High German fiur, German Feuer "fire"), from PIE *perjos, from root *paewr- "fire."
 Current spelling is attested as early as 1200, but did not fully displace Middle English fier (preserved in fiery) until c.
 1600.

 PIE apparently had two roots for fire: *paewr- and *egni- (source of Latin ignis).
 The former was "inanimate," referring to fire as a substance, and the latter was "animate," referring to it as a living force (compare water (n.1)).

 Brend child fuir fordredeþ ["The Proverbs of Hendyng," c.
 1250]